 You do not need to submit any written work as part of an application for this course.

 What are tutors looking for?

-For more detail on the selection criteria for this course, please see the Experimental Psychology website.
+Visit the Experimental Psychology website for more detail on the selection criteria for this course.

 Annual Course fees

 Further details about fee status eligibility can be found on the fee status webpage.

 Living costs for the academic year starting in 2024 are estimated to be between £1,345 and £1,955 for each month you are in Oxford.
 Our academic year is made up of three eight-week terms, so you would not usually need to be in Oxford for much more than six months of the year but may wish to budget over a nine-month period to ensure you also have sufficient funds during the holidays to meet essential costs.
 For further details please visit our living costs webpage.